ovillafuerte94/ovillafuerte94.github.io/docs/index.md

 <codersrank-summary username="ovillafuerte94"></codersrank-summary>

-I am Web developer able to build a Web presence from the ground up - from concept, navigation, layout and programming to UX and SEO.
-Skilled at writing well-designed, testable and efficient code using current best practices in Web development.
-I am fast learner, hard worker and good working individually and in a team player who is proficient in an array of scripting languages and multimedia Web tools.
+I am a web developer capable of creating a web presence from scratch.
+Expert in writing well designed, testable and efficient code using current best practices in web development.
 I am always researching and learning about new technologies.
-I applied methodologies and agile software development tools like Git.
+I apply agile software development methodologies and tools like Git.

 ## Statistics